 An independent study may be possible by arrangement with an individual faculty member.
 Course may be repeated with a different topic.
 Variable credit.

 CS-550 COMPUTING INTERNSHIP

 An internship involves practical work experience, typically with a local business.
 Course may be repeated.
 Variable credit.
-Credit cannot be applied to CIS electives.
 May be done for no credit.

 CRIMINOLOGY, LAW AND SOCIETY